james-d-mitchell/libsemigroups_pybind11-1/docs/source/presentations/present-helpers.rst

 .. py:function:: add_rule_and_check(p: Presentation, lhop: Union[str, List[int]], rhop: Union[str, List[int]]) -> None

    Add a rule to the presentation by reference and check.
+TODO: Is "reference and check" C++ terminology?

    Adds the rule with left hand side ``lhop`` and right hand side ``rhop`` to the rules, after checking that ``lhop`` and ``rhop`` consist entirely of letters in the